danielhrisca/asammdf/documentation/gui.rst

-H            Home                   XY-axis fit all active channels I            Zoom-in                X-axis zoom-in [1]_ O            Zoom-out               X-axis zoom-out [1]_ M            Statistics             Toggle the display of the statistic panel R            Range                  Display a movable range that will trigger the display of the delta values for all plot channels [2]_
+H            Home                   XY-axis fit all active channels I            Zoom-in                X-axis zoom-in [1]_ O            Zoom-out               X-axis zoom-out [1]_ X            Zoom to range          If the region is enabled, it will zoom to it M            Statistics             Toggle the display of the statistic panel R            Range                  Display a movable range that will trigger the display of the delta values for all plot channels [2]_
 S            Stack                  Y Stack all active channels so that they don't overlap, keeping the X-axis range Y            Lock/unlock region     Lock or unlock the left margin of the region .
-Toggle dots            toogle the display of signal samples (using dots affects performance) ←            Move cursor left       Moves the cursor to the next sample on the left →            Move cursor right      Moves the cursor to the next sample on the right Ins          Insert computation     Insert new channel in the plot using functions and operations
+Toggle dots            Toggle the display of signal samples (using dots affects performance) ←            Move cursor left       Moves the cursor to the next sample on the left →            Move cursor right      Moves the cursor to the next sample on the right Ins          Insert computation     Insert new channel in the plot using functions and operations